kumarharikesh/Minions-speak/README.md

 <br/>

 # How to Use:
- - In the output box, enter the sentence or word you want to translate.
+ - In the input box, enter the sentence or word you want to translate.
- - And click on **TRANSLATE INTO VULCAN**
+ - And click on **SEE INTO MINIONS LANGUAGE**
  - Output will be shown below in the output box.

 # Programming Language: